whimsical-seeker/SchoolAIKit-Text-Knowledge-graphs-and-search-chat/README.md

 The goal is to learn the embedding matrix

-# Model training in NLP using DNN

-The activation function is used to prevent linearity.
-Without the activation function, the output will be a linear combination of inputs and bias from the previous layer.

-Used in layers in between ReLU, Sigmoid (link), tanh

-The output of Softmax is probability.

-If the difference between the actual and predicted is high that means the

-## Cost Functions

-MSE, cross-entropy (calculate the difference between probability distribution)

-Gradient descent - decide the direction based on the sign of the derivative.
-The step size determines how long steps are taken to traverse.

 # Knowledge Graph

 Knowledge graphs (KGs) organise data from multiple sources, capture information about entities of interest in a given domain or task (like people, places or